MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Methodology

 \subsection{Predicting Uncertainty}

 To derive an effective uncertainty index for each joint prediction over time, we explore three different approaches which we evaluate and compare in Section~\ref{subsec:quantitative}: \begin{itemize} \item \textbf{Mode Divergence:} This approach measures the variability between multiple motion sequences generated from the same input.
 We compute several predictions in parallel, calculate the standard deviation of these sequences, and use this as the uncertainty index. \item \textbf{Denoising Fluctuations:} Here, we measure the fluctuations during the denoising process as an uncertainty indicator.
-As illustrated in Figure~\ref{fig:diff_process} which tracks the evolution of the x-coordinate of key joints (head, hands, feet) from random noise to the final prediction, earlier steps are very noisy and progressively converge with more or less stability.
-Significant fluctuations in the last 20 timesteps are used as an indicator of uncertainty. \item \textbf{Predicted Variance:} The final approach leverages the variance of the predicted distribution of each motion sequence \( \Sigma_{\theta, 0} \) learned during training. \end{itemize}
+As illustrated in Figure~\ref{fig:unc_evaluation} which tracks the evolution of the x-coordinate of key joints (head, hands, feet) from random noise to the final prediction, earlier steps are very noisy and progressively converge with more or less stability.
+Significant fluctuations in the last 20 timesteps are used as an indicator of uncertainty. \item \textbf{Predicted Variance:} The final approach uses the learned variance of the predicted distribution of each motion sequence \( \Sigma_{\theta, 0} \) as the uncertainty factor. \end{itemize}

-Both the second and third methods produce outputs in the same dimensions as the model, including predictions for root height, root angular and linear velocity, as well as joint positions and velocities in the local reference of the root.
-To calculate a single uncertainty index for each joint at each timestep, we average all features associated to the same joint.
+Both the second and third methods produce outputs in the same dimensions as the model, including predictions for root height, root angular and linear velocity, etc. To calculate a single uncertainty index for each joint at each timestep, we average all features associated to the same joint.